 Laser Cut Metal Numbers for Large Wall Clocks.
 This set includes enough digits to make one set of roman numerals for 3,6,9 and 12.

 Since these are laser cut they need to be cleaned up with very fine sand paper or scotchbrite pad before they are ready for you to apply the paint of your choice.
+Can be applied with glue, or drill small holes to mount with nails or weld a nail on backside and tap into wood.
+May be painted or rusted.

 Template included with each order to help placing numerals: Place template on centre point of clock dial.
 Align a long ruler with the centre point and the 12 position of the large clock.
 Pencil mark on outer timering for placement.
 Repeat for 3, 6, 9 and 12.